 If you notice any of these symptoms in your dog, then call the vet immediately.
 This is an emergency.

 Treatment of Intestinal Blockage in Dogs

-The vet will run tests on your dog, which will include some type of images (such as x-rays).
+The vet will run tests on your dog, which will include some type of diagnostic imaging (such as x-rays and ultrasound).
 The images will help the vet determine where the underwear is in the dog’s intestines.

-Depending on the location of the underwear, the vet may be able to retrieve them using an endoscopic procedure.
-However, if that’s not possible, then your canine companion may require emergency abdominal surgery.
+If the underwear hasn’t passed on its own, then your canine companion may require emergency abdominal surgery.
 The surgery is done to remove the blockage and repair any damage in the digestive tract.